How to introduce a new puppy to your cat

 Here’s how to safely introduce your new dog and your cat:

-Prepare the home
+Prepare the home for your new puppy

-Have a good look at the existing layout of your home, exit and entry points and placement of your cat’s resources (food bowls, water bowls, beds, scratching posts etc) before the dog arrives.
+Have a good look at the existing layout of your home, exit and entry points and placement of your cat’s resources (food bowls, water bowls, beds, scratching posts etc) before the puppy or dog arrives.
 Consider whether any changes will need to be made to accommodate the dog, with minimum disruption to your cat.

-Ensure there are plenty of high hiding places around the home so that your cat will be able to get out of reach from the dog.
+Ensure there are plenty of high hiding places around the home so that your cat will be able to get out of reach from the puppy or dog.
 The top of wardrobes and shelving are ideal.
 You may also wish to install cat flaps to internal doors or use baby gates to allow your cat to retreat to a dog-free room.

 Prepare a sleeping area for your dog away from any of your cat’s resources.

 Move the cat’s food and litter trays out of reach from your dog, as unfortunately, your new dog may show an interest in the contents of both!